swisskyrepo/PayloadsAllTheThings/Insecure Deserialization/PHP.md

 O:6:"Object":2:{s:10:"secretCode";N;s:4:"guess";R:2;}
 ```

-We can do an array to like this:
+We can do an array like this:

 ```php
 a:2:{s:10:"admin_hash";N;s:4:"hmac";R:2;}